Probing baryon number with missing energy: Abstract

 \section{Abstract}

 Quark portal interactions $qqqN$ with a light singlet fermion $N$ make baryon number testable through missing transverse energy (MET).
-We find that present LHC data constrain scales up to 10 TeV (MET plus jet) and 15 TeV (MET plus top).
+We find that present LHC data constrain scales up to 10 TeV (MET plus jet), 8 TeV (MET plus top) and 11 TeV (MET plus bjet).
 With increasing mass, or larger portal couplings, $N$ becomes less long-lived, and gives clean displaced vertex signatures, which encourage dedicated searches.
-We also narrow down viable mesogenesis models with color triplet scalars to a mass range $\sim y \, (2-3) \, \text{TeV}$ and couplings $y$ to $b$- and second generation quarks, a window that can be scrutinized by HL-LHC.
+We also narrow down viable mesogenesis models with color triplet scalars to a mass range $\sim y \,\cdot 3 \, \text{TeV}$ (with charm) and $\sim y \, \cdot 5 \, \text{TeV}$ (charmless) couplings $y$ to $b$ and lighter quarks, a window that can be scrutinized by HL-LHC.
 Interactions also induce rare decays of type baryon (meson) to meson (baryon) plus invisible, which complement high-$p_T$ searches and can prove baryon number violation.
 We explore charm decays $\Lambda_c \to (\pi,K) + \mathrm{invisible}$.
 Their branching ratios are subject to sizable hadronic uncertainties and require high luminosity flavor facilities such as a Tera-Z facility (FCC-ee, CEPC).
 Branching ratios of top quarks into one or two $b$-jets plus $N$ can reach few$\times 10^{-6}$.